phongcao/vsts-extension-retrospectives/CONTRIBUTING.md

 ### Clone repo

-Clone the repository to your local machine from the Azure DevOps endpoint.
+1. Clone the repository to your local machine from the Azure DevOps endpoint.
+2. Copy `vss-extension-dev.json.template` into `vss-extension-dev`.
+This will be your local(dev) copy of the extension where you can modify it to build a dev copy of the extension (See [Build and Test](#build-and-test))
+3. You local copy of `vss-extension-dev.json` is gitignored.

 ### Build and Test